Oleksandra Ustinova: Political career

 In July 2019, Ustinova was elected as a People's Deputy of Ukraine to the Verkhovna Rada, Ukraine's national parliament, as a member of the Holos (Voice) party.
 The Holos party is a pro-European political party that emphasizes anti-corruption, the rule of law, and social justice.

 As a member of the Verkhovna Rada, Ustinova has been involved in various legislative activities.
 She has focused on healthcare reform, anti-corruption measures, and social policies.
 Her work in parliament reflects her commitment to improving government transparency and accountability.
 Ustinova has been an outspoken critic of corruption in Ukraine and has worked on several initiatives to strengthen anti-corruption institutions and legislation.

 Ustinova has also been active in advocating for healthcare reforms.
 She has pushed for policies to improve the quality and accessibility of healthcare services in Ukraine, addressing systemic issues within the healthcare sector.

 She was a candidate for the post of mayor of Vinnytsia in 2020 from the “Holos” (Voice) Party.

 On 17 December 2021, she became the faction leader of Holos.

 Oleksandra Ustinova serves as the Deputy Head of the US-Ukraine Caucus, where she works to strengthen bilateral relations between the United States and Ukraine.

 As a Member of the Law Enforcement Committee in the Verkhovna Rada of Ukraine, Oleksandra Ustinova has played a crucial role in shaping policies and legislation related to law enforcement and criminal justice.

-Ustinova also is a Member of the Permanent Delegation of the Verkhovna Rada of Ukraine to Assembly of the Council of Europe|the Parliamentary Assembly of the Council of Europe.
+Ustinova also is a Member of the Permanent Delegation of the Verkhovna Rada of Ukraine to the Parliamentary Assembly of the Council of Europe.

 In October 2022 Ustinova became the chairwoman of the Parliamentary Temporary Special Commission on monitoring arm supplies to Ukraine.[1]
 As chairwoman, Ustinova is responsible for overseeing the supply of arms to Ukraine, ensuring that the process is transparent and efficient.
 This includes monitoring the delivery, allocation, and use of military equipment and weapons provided to Ukraine, particularly in the context of the ongoing conflict with Russia.
 She has been actively involved in international advocacy, meeting with lawmakers in the United States and addressing the U.S. House of Representatives to garner support for Ukraine.
 The reports from the Parliamentary Temporary Special Commission on monitoring arms supplies to Ukraine are accessible through the Verkhovna Rada's official site.